Urinary Incontinence Post Radical Prostatectomy

 The important thing is to try to minimise the impact of your incontinence by doing a very accurate and precise operation.

-A new innovation is to perform a pelvic floor reconstruction at the time of surgery, which improves early continence.
+A new innovation is to perform a pelvic floor reconstruction2 at the time of surgery, which improves early continence.

 Patients are taught pelvic floor exercises prior to surgery, so they are familiar with these exercises, and don’t have to learn them after a surgery, so usually at a week after surgery I start patients on pelvic floor exercises.